GSA/digitalgov.gov/content/resources/21st-century-integrated-digital-experience-act.md

 ## What were the agency reporting requirements?

 21st Century IDEA required agencies to send an annual report to OMB on the progress of implementing the requirements of the law.
-This reporting requirement concluded after 2023 and was replaced by the below actions.
+This reporting requirement concluded after 2023 and was replaced by the actions in M-23-22.

 OMB’s policy guidance (M-23-22) required agencies to complete a series of immediate actions by September 2024.

 {{< box >}}
 **Unlock more resources: Access the M-23-22 Max.gov collaboration space**